Briana Evigan

+Briana Evigan (born October 23, 1986) is an American actress and dancer best known for her lead roles as Andrea "Andie" West in the dance film Step Up 2: The Streets (2008) and its sequel Step Up: All In (2014), and Ms. Kathleen Merrywood in the musical horror film The Devil's Carnival (2012) and its sequel Alleluia!
+The Devil's Carnival (2016).

+Evigan has since been noted as a scream queen for appearing in numerous horror and thriller films such as S. Darko, Sorority Row (both 2009), Burning Bright, Mother's Day (both 2010), Stash House, Mine Games (both 2012), and River Runs Red (2018).
+She is also known for her recurring role as Sonja Lam on the second season of the El Rey Network horror drama series From Dusk till Dawn: The Series (2015).

 Early and personal life

-Evigan was born in Los Angeles, California, the daughter of Pamela C. Serpe, a dancer, model and actress, and actor Greg Evigan.
+Evigan was born in Los Angeles, California, the daughter of Pamela C. Serpe, a dancer, model, and actress, and actor Greg Evigan.
 She has Polish (from her paternal grandmother) and Italian (from her maternal grandfather) heritage.
-She is the youngest of three siblings, with brother Jason and sister Vanessa.
+She is the youngest of three siblings, with sister Vanessa and brother Jason.
 She has studied dance since she was nine.
 She is one of the singers and plays keyboards in the group Moorish Idol.
-She also undertook a speech and communication degree at Los Angeles Valley College.
-She currently lives in Los Angeles, California, where she usually has Fanchats with fans through UStream, and has her own YouTube channel, in which she posted exercise videos; the channel is currently inactive.
+In October 2023, she married Australian anti-poaching activist Damien Mander, with whom she has one son, born in 2022.